tf6362/tfATMDevTest/readme.txt

 An end user can use a web browser to access the application at http://127.0.0.1:8080/ End users can authenticate to the application using userid admin password password.
-They will be directed to a search form to type int he city name in any case.
+They will be directed to a search form to type in the city name in any case.
 When they click Search an html table showing the ATM's in that city will be presented.

 They can then click on a link to do another search or logout.